Mold and Denbigh Junction Railway: Conception

 The Chester and Holyhead Railway was opened throughout in 1850, and it was absorbed by the London and North Western Railway in 1858.
 The Great Western Railway was the principal competitor of the LNWR in the area, and the GWR had taken steps to reach Rhyl, an important regional centre.
 It hoped to do this by taking control of a series of local railways, northwards from the Vale of Llangollen Railway at Corwen, which itself branched from the GWR at Ruabon.
-The GWR attempted to take control of the Denbigh, Ruthin & Corwen Railway as well as the Vale of Clwyd line.
+The GWR attempted to take control of the Denbigh, Ruthin and Corwen Railway as well as the Vale of Clwyd line.

 In 1860, the London and North Western Railway took steps to fend off this incursion, supporting a railway from its Mold terminus through the River Alyn and Wheeler valleys and joining the Vale of Clwyd Railway just north of Denbigh.
 The Great Western Railway lost interest and the threat abated.

 A local railway between Mold and Denbigh was still of value, and local interests promoted the Mold and Denbigh Junction Railway.
-The company was incorporated on 6 August 1861 to build a 16 mi link railway between the Mold Railway and the Vale of Clwyd Railway.
+The company was incorporated by the Mold and Denbigh Junction Railway Act 1861 (24 & 25 Vict. c. ccxlvii) on 6 August 1861 to build a 16 mi link railway between the Mold Railway and the Vale of Clwyd Railway.
 The Mold Railway connected Chester and Mold, and the Vale of Clwyd Railway connected Rhyl and Denbigh.